bilabon/chatgpt_telegram_bot/README.md

 And now you neet to set BOT_TOKEN, AI_TOKEN, ADMIN_USERNAME in settings/config.py
 - AI_TOKEN from here https://platform.openai.com/account/api-keys
 - BOT_TOKEN from https://telegram.me/BotFather
-- ADMIN_USERNAME - your username from telegram
+- ADMIN_USERNAME - your username from telegram without @

 #### Info
 - The first thing an admin needs to do in a chat room is to execute the command `/start`.
 This command will create a database.